yoyoberenguer/MultimediaVideo/README.md

 Multimedia Video with Pygame and Opencv

 The code below will show you how to use pygame and Opencv in order to capture frames for your game or animation.
-You can find more detail with the file multimedia.py.
+You can find more details with the file multimedia.py.

 ** Note